k8ssandra/management-api-for-apache-cassandra/README.md

 - All DSE 6.8.x RedHat UBI 8 based images come with JDK 8
 - All DSE 6.9.x Ubuntu based images come with only JDK 11
 - All DSE 6.9.x RedHat UBI 8 based images come with only JDK 11
 - HCD images are not built within this repo.
-Only the Agent for HCD ois maintained within this repo
+Only the Agent for HCD is maintained within this repo

 ### Java versions in Docker images

-As of v0.1.88, all images produced from this repo will have Java 11 installed as the Management API server code must now run with Java 11.
+As of v0.1.88, all images produced from this repo will have Java 11 or newer installed as the Management API server code must now run with Java 11.
 For images where the Cassandra/DSE version runs with Java 8 (see above), Both Java 8 and Java 11 will be available, with Java 8 being the default and Java 8 used to run the Cassandra/DSE process.